Sudan opposition ready for Aug 17 signing ceremony

 He stressed that after the review, the parties made sure to include most of the provisions of the Addis Ababa document with accurate legal provisions that had satisfied the SRF to some extent.

-Salih said that the signing of the Constitutional Document will be attended by representatives of the African Union, international and regional organisations, sponsors and neighbouring countries amid celebrations.
+Salih said that the signing of the Constitutional Document, that was signed in initials on August 4, will be attended by representatives of the African Union, international and regional organisations, sponsors and neighbouring countries amid celebrations.

 He said that the peace process will start immediately after the formation of the Sovereign Council and the Cabinet with a joint meeting between them scheduled for September 1.